storybookjs/marko/addons/controls/README.md

 ## Writing stories

-Once the addon is installed you should see a `Controls` tab in the addons panel.

-Controls are only available for stories that make use of [Storybook Args](https://github.com/storybookjs/storybook/blob/next/docs/src/pages/formats/component-story-format/index.md#args-story-inputs), so to get interactive controls, you need to upgrade your stories.
+Let's see how to write stories that automatically generate controls based on your component properties.

+Controls is built on [Storybook Args](https://github.com/storybookjs/storybook/blob/next/docs/src/pages/formats/component-story-format/index.md#args-story-inputs), which is a small, backwards-compatible change to Storybook's [Component Story Format](https://medium.com/storybookjs/component-story-format-66f4c32366df).

+This section is a step-by-step walkthrough for how to upgrade your stories.
+It takes you from a starting point of the traditional "no args" stories, to auto-generated args, to auto-generated args with custom controls, to fully custom args if you need them.

-### No args
+### Getting started

 Let's start with the following component/story combination, which should look familiar if you're coming from an older version of Storybook.